CenturyLinkCloud/PublicKB/Backup/simple-backup-service-faqs.md

 **Q: Are wildcard characters supported for inclusion/exclusion backup paths when creating a Backup Policy?**

 A: Wildcard characters are not directly supported at this time.
 However, all sub-folders and files of an included path will be backed up unless specifically added to the exclusion list.
 All sub-folders and files of an exclusion path will be omitted from backup.

+### Billing

+**Q: What am I billed for?**

+A: SBS provides a simplified billing model.
+The cost per GB for backups is calculated on the actual data stored on a hourly basis.
+The restore cost is a flat rate based on the restored amount of data in GBs.

+* Backup Cost Calculation Example:

+  10 GB of data backed up starting on the 15th of the month.

+  Actual Hourly Byte Usage = (10,737,418,240 bytes of backup x 15 days x 24 hours) = 3,865,470,566,400

+  Billable amount based on the monthly rate = 3,865,470,566,400 byte usage x (1 GB / 1,073,741,824 bytes) x (1 month / 744 hours) = 4.83869630095703

+**Q: Are there any additional costs or hidden fees associated with SBS?**

+A: No, there are no hidden fees or additional costs (data transfer, storage, licenses, etc).